daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ![](assets/images/crud-functionality.jpg)

-- The `edit` button takes the user to a specified edit page, there is form pre-populated using the product instance and the user is able to update the information and submit the form.
+- The `edit` button takes the user to a specified edit page, there is a form pre-populated using the product instance and the user can update the information and submit the form.
 The quantity in stock field is hidden on this form to ensure the user can only edit the stock level using the stock form.

 ![](assets/images/edit-product.jpg)

-- The `delete` button take the user to specified delete page for the product, this page displays the product image, name and a delete buttom.
+- The `delete` button takes the user to a specified delete page for the product, this page displays the product image, name and a delete button.

 ![](assets/images/delete-prodcut.jpg)

-- If the user clicks `delete product` then a modal pops up to ensure that the user definitely wants to delete the product
+- If the user clicks `delete product` then a modal pops up to ensure that the user definitely wants to delete the product and has not pressed this by mistake

 ![](assets/images/delete-modal.jpg)